Pope Francis: Death

 Francis's last public appearance was at St. Peter's Square in Vatican City on Easter Sunday, 20 April 2025, where he gave his final Easter address and called for a ceasefire in Gaza.
 He died at 07:35 local time (UTC+02:00) on Easter Monday, 21 April 2025, aged 88, in his residence in Domus Sanctae Marthae.
 His death, announced by Cardinal Kevin Farrell on the Vatican's TV channel and in a video statement, was caused by a cerebral stroke, which led to a coma and irreversible cardiac arrest.

 The pope's death began a papal interregnum and a nine-day period of mourning known as the novendiales (nine days).
 His funeral took place on 26 April 2025.
-Cardinal electors arrived in Rome to attend the congregation of cardinals and decided that 7 May 2025 shall be the start of the conclave set to elect Francis's successor.
+Cardinal electors arrived in Rome to attend the congregation of cardinals and decided that 7 May 2025 would be the start of the conclave set to elect Francis's successor.
 On 8 May, Robert Francis Prevost, who was made a cardinal by Francis in 2023, was elected as Pope Leo XIV.

 Francis's spiritual testament, dated 29 June 2022, repeated his wish to be buried at the Basilica of Santa Maria Maggiore in Rome.
 Upon his death, he was laid to rest there in accordance with his testament, becoming the first pope to be interred in the Santa Maria Maggiore since Clement IX in 1669.
 His testament ended:

 May the Lord grant a fitting reward to all those who have loved me and who continue to pray for me.
 The suffering that has marked the final part of my life, I offer to the Lord, for peace in the world and for fraternity among peoples.